 Traditional Food to Try in France

-While you may start your day with a coffee and croissant, there’s so much more to taste throughout your time away.
+While you may start your day with a coffee and croissant, there’s so much more to taste on our food tours in Paris.

 French Onion Soup